jbavari/jbavari.github.io/source/_posts/2015-10-16-using-npm-tags.markdown

 Just as git tags mark commits in your repository history, npm tags mark a specific version in the npm registry of your published versions.

 If you didn't know, npm manages a tag 'latest' that points to the last version you put out with `npm publish`.

 The syntax to publish a new version and tag that version with the name beta, use: `npm publish --tag beta`.

+## Installing from tags

+To have your users install your node module, they just type `npm install`.
+What that does is looks at npm's latest tag for your repository, and installs that version.

+They can also specify a version by passing it after the `@` character after the module name: `npm install module@1.7.3`.

+Lets say you have some beta users and always want them to grab the beta, without having to remember the latest version you've pushed.

+You just run `npm publish --tag beta`, then have them run `npm install module@beta`.

+At any time, they can still specify the beta version `npm install module@1.7.3-beta.1` if they want to hop down or up a version, for example.

+## Looking up npm tags

 You can look up the entire list of versions npm maintains at the url, [registry.npmjs.org/ionic](http://registry.npmjs.org/ionic).